-That broad marketing outreach is a great plus for the scope of Scidmore’s fascinating story.
-Her legacy includes authorship of travel books on Alaska, Japan, Java, China and India, as well as a little-known novel based on her reporting during the Russo-Japanese War in 1904-5.
+Oxford is publishing the book simultaneously in the U.K. The press’s large international reach is a boon for the broad scope of Scidmore’s fascinating story, which includes authorship of travel books on Alaska, Japan, Java, China and India, and a novel based on her reporting during the Russo-Japanese War in 1904-5.

-Starting out, I certainly never expected this book to take a decade to finish.
-But so it happened for a combination of reasons.
-Though a longtime nonfiction writer and editor, I had never written a book before, so I had to learn the basics.
-The genre of biography carries its own challenges in research and standards of accuracy and interpretation.
-Because so little was known and written about Scidmore, I had to track down a lot of primary sources to help me reconstruct her life story.
+Starting out, I certainly never expected to spend a decade on this project.
+But so it turned out.
+Though I had a lot of experience in writing and editing nonfiction, a book-length narrative was a new format for me.
+The genre of biography carries its own challenges in research and interpretation.
+Because so little was known about Scidmore, I had to track down a lot of primary sources to reconstruct her life.

-The lovely cherry tree image on the cover, by the way, comes from a photo I found at the National Archives in Washington.
+And I couldn’t be happier about the gorgeous cover.
+The lovely cherry tree image comes from a hand-colored photo I found at the National Archives in Washington.